Xeriscaping: Principles and Tips for a Low-Water Lawn

 Turf Areas

-Traditional lawns can take an excessive amount of water to maintain a healthy, welcoming look.
+Traditional lawns can require excessive water to maintain a healthy, welcoming appearance.
 Rather, a xeriscaped yard considers where grass is more useful versus where it is less necessary.
-In addition, grasses that require less water maybe implemented.
+In addition, grasses that require less water may be implemented.

 Plant Selection